Skid steers are often considered the handiest machines with a myriad of uses across a broad range of sectors.

 Maxi skid steers can be used to move heavy loads such as large pallets of bricks and other building materials or, with large capacity bucket attachments, tip large amounts of soil into waiting trucks, in fact, any job that requires extra performance such as bulldozing or tree felling.

-Choosing which skid steer to hire
+Choosing a machine for skid steer hire

 Working in mud or softer soil can cause problems, and the alternative use of a compact loader may be more practical.
 Before embarking on skid steer hire it is a good idea to evaluate the job you want it to do.
 The primary considerations should include: